growing bud

 endangered by frost, hail, wind, birds, insects..... bud burst the first leaves

-the first leaves the first leaves the first leaves
+the first leaves the first leaves

-but nevertheless growing daily. the first leaves the first leaves
+the first leaves but nevertheless growing daily. the first leaves

 hare hare In the southern hemisphere there are September hares rather than March hares...